Updated 7 July 2020

 - Do I like to try new mobile apps?
 If the answer is yes, you will have a lot of fun testing various drawing and animation apps available for iPad Pro.
 If, however, the thought of exploring new technology gives you more stress than excitement, then you might find it easier to learn how to use Wacom, which simply mirrors a desktop version of Photoshop.

 In any case, don’t take my word for it.
 Take a trip to your local Apple store and test the new iPad Pro out for yourself.
-All the ones that I saw in the shop had Adobe Sketch installed – ready for testing.
+All the ones that I saw in the shop had Adobe Fresco installed – ready for testing.

 My favourite drawing apps for iPad Pro